 - The “loser” with a life that went nowhere.

-So many of these neurodiverse kids simply grew up shrouded in a culture that believes that outward behavior is always willful.
+Here’s the thing.
+So many of our neurodiverse kids grow up shrouded in a church and culture that believes that outward behavior is always willful.
+And that all outward behavior that is different is inherently wrong.
+Understandably, this mindset is quite dangerous.

-Sadly when it comes to parenting neurodiverse kids and children in general, this mindset is often quite dangerous.
-When we have black and white thinking to what is acceptable and unacceptable behavior, outside-the-box children end up suffering.
+When we have black and white thinking to what is acceptable and unacceptable behavior, kids who don’t fit the mold end up suffering.

 The Lord looks on the heart.
 1 Samuel 16:7